chrisveness/koa-sample-web-app-api-mysql/README.md

 The main api/app.js sets up the database connection, content negotiation, passport authentication, and 404/500 handling.

+Routes are grouped into members, teams, team membership, and authentication.
+All but the simplest of these then go on to call related handlers.

 The api/members.js and api/teams.js then handle the API requests.
 I use PATCH in preference to PUT so that a subset of entity fields can be supplied (correctly, a PUT will set unsupplied fields to null);